grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/t-psdk-browser-tvsdk-2.4-error-handling-set-up.md

 ---
 description: You can set up one place in your application to perform error handling in response to the ERROR state.
-seo-description: You can set up one place in your application to perform error handling in response to the ERROR state.
-seo-title: Set up error handling
 title: Set up error handling
-uuid: 9e650ea7-86cb-4489-a3fd-80cd2ccef41f
 ---

 # Set up error handling{#set-up-error-handling}